What is Craniosacral Therapy

 This inner breathing or rhythmic motion is an expression of health and facilitates communication between the cells of the body.
 When the body is exposed to physical, emotional or environmental trauma these rhythmic movements or patterns of health are disrupted and the body’s ability to express health is impaired.
 The impact of these stressors on the body may result in a wide range of health concerns.

-Craniosacral therapy is an extremely gentle yet profound form of healing.
-It is an effective form of treatment for a wide range of health concerns, including those which are physiological, psychological or energetic in nature.
+Craniosacral therapy is extremely gentle.
+It is an effective treatment for a wide range of health concerns, including those which are physiological, psychological or energetic in nature.

 How does craniosacral therapy work